PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 CUAV adopts some differentiated designs and is incompatible with some hardware, which will be described below.

-#### GPS not compatible with other devices {#compatibility_gps}
+#### Neo v2.0 GPS not compatible with other devices {#compatibility_gps}

-The *Neo v2.0 GPS* recommended for use with *CUAV V5+* and *CUAV V5 nano* is not fully compatible with other Pixhawk flight controllers (specifically, the buzzer part is not compatible and there may be issues with the safety switch).
+The *Neo v2.0 GPS* that is recommended for use with *CUAV V5+* and *CUAV V5 nano* is not fully compatible with other Pixhawk flight controllers (specifically, the buzzer part is not compatible and there may be issues with the safety switch).

-The GPS will not work with other flight controllers.UAVCAN GPS is ideal for avoiding this compatibility.
+UAVCAN GPS is ideal for avoiding this compatibility.

 #### Using JTAG for hardware debugging {#compatibility_jtag}

 `DSU7` FMU Debug Pin 1 is 5 volts - not the 3.3 volts of the CPU.

-Some JTAG use this voltage to set the IO levels when communicating to the target.
+Some JTAG probes use this voltage to set the IO levels when communicating to the target.

 For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts of DSM/SBUS/RSSI pin 4 as Pin 1 on the debug connector (`Vtref`).